 Eyes are a huge form of communication.
 I don't want to freak you out, but the eyes say everything!
 Maintaining eye contact instills trust, looking down, up and sideways communicates everything you don't want to say, at least not if the encounter is important to you.
 We have all been on the receiving end of distracted eyes, and I would wager we have all engaged in the same behavior to extricate ourselves from certain individuals.
 If you have, then you already know the importance of eye messages.

-Your personal work space, albeit personal, speaks volumes to management.
-If you think having a cluttered work space shows how busy you are, think again.
+Your personal workspace, albeit personal, speaks volumes to management.
+If you think having a cluttered workspace shows how busy you are, think again.
 A disorganized work area reveals disorganized thinking, right or wrong, this is what it communicates, and if you are in an environment where the higher-ups manage by 'walkabout', this is exactly what they look at, I know, because this is also my management style and it hasn't proven me wrong yet.
-In conversations with staff and colleagues there seems to be this misconception that if your work area is neat or sparse, then management will think you are not busy enough and give your more work, when is reality it shows that you are concentrating on the task at hand instead of spreading your attention in all directions.
+In conversations with staff and colleagues, there seems to be this misconception that if your work area is neat or sparse, then management will think you are not busy enough and give you more work, when in reality it shows that you are concentrating on the task at hand instead of spreading your attention in all directions.

 Heidi Crux is the author of Public Speaking Simplified and Demystified.
 Communication Basics to Create Lasting Impressions.
 Heidi is a graduate of Dale Carnegie Training with over 25 years of experience both in and out of the boardroom teaching communication basics and management principles at the university level.
 As a trainer and coach Heidi conducts seminars and workshops upon request as well as public speaking engagements.